 genotypst is a bioinformatics package for Typst that enables analysis and visualization of biological data.
-It provides functionality for parsing FASTA and Newick files and generating publication-ready visualizations, including multiple sequence alignments, sequence logos, and phylogenetic trees.
+It provides functionality for parsing FASTA and Newick files and generating publication-ready visualizations, including multiple sequence alignments, sequence logos, genome maps, and phylogenetic trees.

 Documentation